LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaForms.md

 > )
 > ```
 >
-> That constructs the same mappings with additional constraints
+> This constructs the same mappings, with additional constraints.

 You can also define ad-hoc constraints on the fields: